-In recent years, LE-$\mu$SR (or muon spin rotation spectroscopy) has been used to probe the depth-dependence of superconductivity and magnetism in S/F structures.
-LE-$\mu$SR offers a high sensitivity to magnetic fluctuations and spontaneous fields $< 0.1$ G with a depth-resolved sensitivity of a few nanometers~\cite{Bernardo_2015_PRX,Fittipaldi2021}.
+LE-$\mu$SR (or low-energy muon spin rotation) has been used to probe the depth-dependence of superconductivity and magnetism in S/F structures.
+LE-$\mu$SR offers a high sensitivity to magnetic fluctuations and spontaneous fields $< 0.1$ G with a depth-resolved sensitivity of a few nanometers~\cite{Bernardo_2015_PRX,Fittipaldi2021, Flokstra_PRB_2014}.

 Muons are spin-half elementary particles with a charge matching an electron but over two-hundred times heavier.
-Implanted muons can provide detailed information about their local magnetic environment within a material and so muon spectroscopy is a sensitive tool for probing sub-surface superconductivity in the Meissner state.
-Spin-polarized positive muons, $\mu^{+}$, are generated from $\pi^{+}$ decay and are moderated by passing them through a cryosolid, tupically Ar, to obtain $\mu^{+}$ in the low-energy range ($\sim$15 eV).
-These $\mu^{+}$ are accelerated by an adjustable sample bias that tunes their energies from 0.5-30 keV, which enables precise tuning of their implantation depth within a material.
+Implanted muons can provide detailed information about their local magnetic environment within a material~\cite{Hillier_NatRev_2022} and so muon spin rotation technique is a sensitive tool for probing sub-surface superconductivity in the Meissner state.
+Spin-polarized positive muons, $\mu^{+}$, are generated from $\pi^{+}$ decay and are moderated by passing them through a cryosolid, typically Ar, to obtain $\mu^{+}$ in the low-energy range ($\sim$15 eV).
+These $\mu^{+}$ are accelerated by an adjustable sample bias that tunes their energies from 0.5-30 keV, for their precise implantation depth within a material.
 The spins of the implanted $\mu^{+}$ precess about a local magnetic field and a decaying $\mu^{+}$ emits a positron in the direction of the $\mu^{+}$ spin.
 This decay of the positron intensity is measured as a difference in the number of counts by two detectors placed near the sample.

 To study the Meissner state of S or S/F structure, a magnetic field, $B_\mathrm{ext}$ is applied parallel to the sample plane and perpendicular to the initial spin polarization of the $\mu^{+}$ beam.
 This induces a precession of the $\mu^{+}$ spins at an average frequency of $\bar{\omega}_{s}=\gamma_{\mu}\bar{B}_{loc}$ where $\bar{B}_{loc}$ is the average local field experienced by the implanted muons and $\gamma_{\mu}=2\pi\times135.5$ $\mathrm{MHz T^{-1}}$ is the gyromagnetic ratio of the $\mu^{+}$.
 If the stopping distribution is $p(z,E)$ at a depth $z$ and energy $E$ of the implanted muons, then the precession frequency is $\bar{\omega}_{s}=\gamma_{\mu}\int{B}_{loc}(z)p(z,E)\,dz$.
 The asymmetry spectrum $A_s(t,E)$, which measures the normalized difference in the counts of the left and right detectors is proportional to $e^{-\bar{\lambda}t}[\cos{\gamma_{\mu}\bar{B}_{loc}t+\phi_{0}t}]$ for a given implantation energy $E$.
 Here, $\bar{\lambda}$ is the mean muon depolarization rate and $\phi_{0}E$ the starting phase of the muon precession.
 A series of mean-field values $\bar{B}_{loc}$ is determined from the asymmetry fits as a function of the muon implantation energy $E$ which provides the final $B_{loc}(z)$ profile inside the sample.